-Let (ephemeralKey, C^{enc} , C^{out}) be the transmitted note ciphertext.
+Let ($ephemeralKey, C^{enc}, C^{out}$) be the transmitted note ciphertext.

-For a Sapling transmitted note ciphertext, let cv and cm be the cv and cmu fields of the Output description (encoding the value commitment and the u-coordinate of the note commitment).
+For a Sapling transmitted note ciphertext, let cv and cm be the cv and cmu fields of the Output description.

-For an Orchard transmitted note ciphertext, let cv and cm be the cv and cmx fields of the Action description (encoding the value commitment and the x-coordinate of the note commitment).
+For an Orchard transmitted note ciphertext, let cv and cm be the cv and cmx fields of the Action description.